KyleKing/PiAlarm/README.md

 - Add simply.js to modify alarms from watch: http://simplyjs.io/
 - Configure router to use port 8000 from Raspberry Pi as port 80?
 (This way website doesn't need port in URL)
 - Update README
+- From TODO.txt
+    + Check colors of LCD
+    + LCD wrap text is broken...
+    + Update the wiring diagram
+    + Re-solder the speaker to a 5V line rather than the current 3V
+- Long Term
+    + Add a longer light strip!
+    + Capture a better image of the alarm clock assembly then label everything in Sketch

 ## The Alarm